 3. Float In The Blue Lagoon

-Going to the Blue Lagoon should be on every traveller’s itinerary.
+Going to the Blue Lagoon should be on every traveler’s itinerary.
 Famous among its locals and visitors alike, the Blue Lagoon is a geothermal spa situated inside a lava field.
 This makes the water steamy and warm.
 The blue and milky water covers a huge area and is stunning to look at.
 Here you can float in the relaxing water and let the therapeutic water heal you.

 4. Camping By The Waterfalls